Will insurance premiums prevent school districts from arming teachers?

 Kansas passed a law in 2013 that allowed members of school staff to be armed after the Sandy Hook massacre claimed the lives of 20 elementary school children.
 But five years later, no Kansas school employee has legally brought a gun onto a public K-12 campus.

-What the state lawmakers didn’t expect, perhaps, was the response from EMC Insurance Companies, a liability insurance company that covers most Kansas school districts.
+What the state lawmakers didn’t expect, perhaps, was the response from EMC Insurance Companies, which covers most Kansas school districts.

 Breaking News Emails

-“We are making this underwriting decision simply to protect the financial security of our company,” they concluded.
+“We are making this underwriting decision simply to protect the financial security of our company,” it concluded.

 But the desire to arm teachers remains.

-The shooting also renewed the issue in Kansas, where the statehouse is debating a new law that would make schools liable if they didn't arm teachers.
+The shooting also renewed the issue in Kansas, where the statehouse is debating a proposal that would make schools liable if they didn't arm teachers.

 The proposed legislation would make it so that insurance companies could not pull coverage, as some Kansas lawmakers hope to overcome the insurance hurdle that has stymied many districts across the country from pursuing the policy.